wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/278-letter-warwick-smith-to-plimsoll.md

 ---
+doc_date: '1969-06-03'
+doc_num: 278
+doc_order: 278
+naa_refs:
+- naa_barcode: 3118054
+  naa_control_symbol: 1969/2608
+  naa_series: A452
+  reference: '[NAA: A452, 1969/2608]'
-title: "278 Letter, Warwick Smith To Plimsoll"
+title: Letter, Warwick Smith To Plimsoll
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9786
 vol_id: 26
-doc_date: 1969-06-03
-barcode: 3118054
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 278 Letter, Warwick Smith To Plimsoll

 Canberra, 3 June 1969

 Confidential

-I would like to expand a bit on our telephone talk about possible four-cornered, low-key middle-ranking-official discussions in Canberra with the Indonesians on border matters.1
+I would like to expand a bit on our telephone talk about possible four-cornered, low-key middle-ranking-official discussions in Canberra with the Indonesians on border matters.[1](#f1)

 The object of these talks would be to bring together Canberra/Djakarta/Djajapura and Port Moresby in order to work out some sort of ‘agreement’, such as ‘Agreed Outline of Border Procedures’ which would among other things provide for continuing liaison and the main object of which would be to ensure either by explicit understanding incorporated in the agreed minute or exchange of letters or by some agreed procedure for future use to keep the temperature down both in the Territory and in West Irian on the one hand and in Canberra and Djakarta on the other—to minimise if not completely avoid the possibility of armed clashes arising through cross-border raids (some perhaps retaliatory by West lrianese).